 - If necessary for basic carpet repairs, use scissors to trim out any fabric that still has gum on it.

 Patching a carpet for Basic Carpet Repairs:

 - Use a circular carpet patch tool to remove a small section around a deep stain, burn, or tear.

 - Peel the cover tape from a piece of double-faced adhesive patch tape.
-Cut it larger than the hole and fold it to insert it into the hole in the carpet.
+Cut it more significant than the hole and fold it to insert it into the hole in the carpet.

 - Use the carpet cutter or utility knife to cut a patch piece from a carpet remnant.
 Then press the patch firmly over the adhesive.

 For larger carpet area: